 Rapidly advancing technologies are changing the ways people travel.

-METRO CONNECTS envisions Metro setting the bar for technological innovations in transit by investing in and nurturing a culture of innovation.
-We would use new smartphone apps, trip planning resources, and real-time information to improve our customers' experience and develop new service solutions.
+METRO CONNECTS envisions Metro settingthe bar for technological innovations intransit by investing in, incorporating and nurturing a culture of encouraging technological innovation, continually evaluating "business as usual" and creating new ways to serve customers better.
+We would plan to use new smartphone apps, trip planning resources, and real-time information to improve our customers' experience and develop new service solutions.
 Behind the scenes, we would embrace technologies that help us operate more efficiently.
-A culture of innovation means we would continually evaluate "business as usual" and create new ways to serve customers better.
+A cultureof innovation means we would continually evaluate "business as usual" and create new ways to serve customers better.